kawilliams/kawilliams.github.io/teaching/hci/hci.markdown

 We will build a community of respect in this class.
 Part of respecting is others is valuing their time.
 I show respect to my students by promptly responding to emails and Slack messages sent between 8 AM and 5 PM.
 I show respect to my family and friends by ignoring work-related emails and messages between 5 PM and 8 AM.

-Arriving late to class is disrespectful to your classmates, to me, and to the learning environment. **Arriving later than 10 minutes after the start of class (8:15 AM or later) will result in an unexcused absence on your record.** Per college policy, a student who misses 25% or more of class meetings automatically fails the course.
-For a two-meeting-per-week course, this is missing 7 classes or more. should there be a conflict between any class session and a religious holiday or observance, students should let the instructor know of their personal need.
+Arriving late to class is disrespectful to your classmates, to me, and to the learning environment. **Arriving later than 10 minutes after the start of class (8:15 AM or later) will result in an unexcused absence on your record.** Per college policy, a student who misses 25% or more of class meetings automatically fails the course -- for a two-meeting-per-week course, missing 7 classes or more means the student receives an F for their final grade.

 Religious observance warrants a legitimately excused absence.
+Should there be a conflict between any class session and a religious holiday or observance, students should let the instructor know of their personal need *before the absence occurs*.
 Missing class due to athletic competition is not an excused absence and does count against your total absences.

 ## Accommodations for Attendance and Tardiness
 I *highly* value communication around absences and tardiness.
 If you know you are going to be later than 10 minutes, message me on Slack at least 1 hour before class begins.
 Likewise, if you communicate early